Blue Jays' Bo Bichette, Matt Chapman leave game vs. Guardians with injuries

 Bo Bichette was removed from Sunday's game just over a week after being activated from the injured list.

-Toronto Blue Jays shortstop Bo Bichette and third baseman Matt Chapman both left Sunday's game against the Cleveland Guardians with injuries.
+Toronto Blue Jays shortstop Bo Bichette and third baseman Matt Chapman both left Sunday's extra-innings loss to the Cleveland Guardians with injuries.

 Bichette exited with right quad tightness in the top of the sixth inning after jogging gingerly to first base on a groundout the inning prior.
 Santiago Espinal replaced Bichette at shortstop and in the No. 1 spot in the batting order.

 Bichette returned from the injured list on Aug.
 19 after suffering a knee injury on July 31.
-It's unclear whether the quad issue is related to his previous ailment.
+Manager John Schneider told reporters after the game that it's unrelated to the previous ailment and that Bichette was lifted for precautionary reasons.
+Schneider added that Bichette has been "feeling it" in his quad and playing through it.

 With trade deadline acquisition Paul DeJong surprisingly designated for assignment last weekend, Espinal figures to shoulder shortstop or third base duties if Bichette or Chapman are only out for a couple days.
 Toronto has a number of minor-leaguers who could earn a promotion if either infielder's injury requires an IL stint.